IPO 'whisper' estimates may be heard after Facebook

 The Jumpstart Our Business Startups Act, which President Barack Obama signed into law in early April, has been criticized for watering down regulations governing capital raising and increasing the potential for fraudulent stock sales.
 But the law also eases restrictions on what companies and analysts can say and do in the run-up to an initial public offering, which in turn could mean broader disclosure of some kinds of information.

-In the case of Facebook (FB.O), research analysts working for the underwriters reduced their forecasts just days before the IPO, and then shared the new estimates orally - whispered via conference calls - with some institutional investors.
+In the case of Facebook, research analysts working for the underwriters reduced their forecasts just days before the IPO, and then shared the new estimates orally - whispered via conference calls - with some institutional investors.

-Facebook's shares dropped to an all-time low of $25.75 on Tuesday, more than 30 percent below their offering price.
-The No. 1 social network has shed about $32 billion of its value since its haphazard May 18 IPO.

-That steady decline has investors seeing red, particularly retail investors who have complained that they did not have access to vital information that was available to big professional investors.
+With Facebook's shares now trading more than 25 percent below their May 18 offering price, retail investors have complained that they did not have access to vital information that was available to big professional investors.

 That interpretation of the law and its ability to change research practices remains to be seen.
 The JOBS Act allows companies to communicate orally and in writing with investors before they file for an IPO.
 It also allows analysts employed by the underwriting banks to communicate more broadly with investors through written research reports before IPOs.